INTERNET - What It Is Now

-Power And The Internet by Bruce Schneier
+Internet by Bruce Schneier

 All disruptive technologies upset traditional power balances, and the Internet is no exception.
 The standard story is that it empowers the powerless, but that's only half the story.
 The Internet empowers everyone.
 Powerful institutions might be slow to make use of that new power, but since they are powerful, they can use it more effectively.
 Governments and corporations have woken up to the fact that not only can they use the Internet, they can control it for their interests.
 Unless we start deliberately debating the future we want to live in, and information technology in enabling that world, we will end up with an Internet that benefits existing power structures and not society in general. <snip>

 2012 Internet Society Board of Trustees Election Results 6/19/12